Green Economy Roadmap: The Stories

 Boston, Massachusetts

-On October 27, 2009 Massachusetts adopted a $1.4 billion plan that will cut greenhouse gas emissions, create high-quality jobs in the state’s highest-unemployment communities, and provide up-front financing so low-to-moderate income residents can save money and do deep energy-efficiency retrofits on their homes.
-This is a breakthrough for many partners who worked with the state on the plan, including the Green Justice Coalition, a community-labor-environmental-faith alliance.
+On October 27, 2009 Massachusetts adopted a plan that will use $1.4 billion in ratepayer fees and other funds to cut greenhouse gas emissions, create high-quality jobs in the state’s highest-unemployment communities, and provide up-front financing so low-to-moderate income residents can save money and do deep energy-efficiency retrofits on their homes.
+This is a breakthrough for the Green Justice Coalition, an Apollo Alliance Affiliate made up of community-labor-environmental-faith partners who worked with the state on the plan.

 Website: Click here to learn more.